souradeep852/InstagramPostMaker/README.md

 Made By: Souradeep Kar
 Personal Project
-Tech Stack: Flask as backend and Beatiful Soup Library for web scraping
+Tech Stack: Flask as backend and BeatifulSoup python Library for web scraping